Infectious Diseases

 Teaching Hospitals

-Any teaching sites not listed below must be approved directly by the Program Director.
+Any teaching sites not listed here must be approved directly by the Program Director.

 Resident Testimonials

-We asked our residents what they like about Edmonton and what they liked about the program.
-Here is what a few of them had to say.
+We asked our residents what they liked about Edmonton and what they liked about the program.
+Here is what one of them had to say.

 amro.jpg